 - the cumulated expenses since the last invoice are lower than 500 CHF (January to November);

-- the balance of the Team Account is positive due to advance funding (see RFF on Visiting Research Team Accounts below).
+- the balance of the Third-Party Account is positive due to advance funding (see RFF on Visiting Research Team Accounts below).

-In the event of unpaid invoices, the Team Account Manager and the Accounts Payable service would receive a notification that highlights the outstanding invoices from the Teams & Collaborations Section.
+In the event of unpaid invoices, the Third-Party Account Manager and the Accounts Payable service would receive a notification that highlights the outstanding invoices from the Teams and Collaborations service.

-To allow CERN to continue providing this service, it is important that the amounts due are paid by the institutes within 30 days.
-If the Team Account remains negative and FC invoices are not paid on time, expenditure requests may be blocked.
-CERN reserves the right to suspend or close a Team Account for which invoices are unpaid.
+To allow CERN to continue providing this service, it is important that the amounts due are paid by the Institutions within 30 days.
+If the Third-Party Account remains negative and periodic invoices are not paid on time, expenditure requests may be blocked.
+CERN reserves the right to suspend or close a Third-Party Account for which invoices are unpaid.

-N.B.: in exceptional circumstances, it might happen that the invoices are paid directly by a governmental body.
-This shall be justified in writing, along with evidence that the funds are secured (e.g. agreement between the funding body and the Institute).
-This does not waive the responsibility of control and reporting of the Institute and appointed signatories.
+N.B. in exceptional circumstances, it might happen that the invoices are paid directly by a governmental body.
+This shall be justified in writing, along with evidence that the funds are secured (e.g. agreement between the funding body and the Institution).
+This does not waive the responsibility of control and reporting of the Institution, Account Manager and signatories.

-The Institute remains the sole legal debtor until the invoices addressed to a governmental body are paid.
+The Institution remains the sole legal debtor until the invoices addressed to a governmental body are paid.

-The Team Account Manager and the Accounts Payable service receive a notification by e-mail when a new FC invoice is issued along with the FC invoice and the balance of the Team Account.
-Invoices are also published and archived on AISMedia, accessible by the Team Account Manager;
+The Third-Party Account Manager and the Accounts Payable service receive a notification by e-mail when a new periodic invoice is issued along with the periodic invoice and the balance of the Third-Party Account.

 c) Details of amounts invoiced

-The FC invoice summarises the expenses incurred on the Team Account since the last one.
-The Team Account Manager has access to the details of the amounts via various financial applications:
+The periodic invoice summarises the expenses incurred on the Third-Party Account since the last one.
+The Third-Party Account Manager has access to the details of the amounts via various financial applications: